iterative/dvc.org/content/docs/user-guide/pipelines/defining-pipelines.md

 they change, DVC may need to reproduce downstream stages as well (handled automatically).

-DVC can also track [metrics] and [plots] files, but they typically do not need to be included in stage outputs since they are small enough to store in Git and are not likely to be dependencies of subsequent stages.
+DVC can also track [metrics] and [plots] files, which can optionally be added as stage outputs, or even added with `cache: false` in `dvc.yaml` since they are often small enough to store in Git.

 <admon type="info">